Skip to main content

 Limble CMMS is a versatile and user-friendly computerized maintenance management system designed to manage maintenance operations and asset management across various industries, including the hotel and hospitality industry.
 It offers a comprehensive suite of features, including work order management, preventive maintenance scheduling, spare parts inventory tracking, and customizable dashboards and reporting tools.

 Why I Picked Limble CMMS: I chose Limble CMMS for its preventive maintenance automation, which helps in scheduling and monitoring routine maintenance tasks before they become critical issues.
 This feature ensures that essential systems like plumbing, HVAC, and lighting are always operational, therefore minimizing unexpected breakdowns that could negatively impact guest satisfaction.
-Additionally, Limble's asset tracking allows hotel maintenance managers to keep a record of all assets, including their maintenance history and current condition.

 Standout features & integrations:

-Other notable features include work order management, which simplifies the creation, tracking, and completion of work orders, ensuring that maintenance tasks are addressed efficiently and promptly.
-Additionally, the parts inventory management feature ensures that critical components are always in stock with automatic reordering capabilities.
-Integrations include ArcGIS, Slack, Google Calendar, Microsoft Outlook, Azure Active Directory, Google SSO, OKTA, QBO (QuickBooks Online), Oracle NetSuite, Monnit, MQTT, Samsara, and RedZone.
+Features include work order management, which simplifies the creation, tracking, and completion of work orders, ensuring that maintenance tasks are addressed efficiently and promptly. plus, the parts inventory management feature ensures that critical components are always in stock with automatic reordering capabilities.

 Pros and cons